victorradael/readme/README.md

 <h3 align="left">Passionate about technology, even more about development.</h3>

 <h4 align="left">“Try it once, twice, three times and try a fourth, a fifth and as many times as necessary.
-Just don't give up in the first few attempts, persistence is a friend of conquest.
-If you want to get where most don't, do it or most don't. " - Bill Gates</h4>
+Just don't give up on your first attempts, persistence is the friend of achievement.
+If you want to get where most people don't, do what most people don't do. " - Bill Gates</h4>

 - 👨‍💻 All of my projects are available at [radael.com](https://radael.com)